 5. This is the most impressive in-season run by the Ravens ever.

-The Ravens' schedule during the past six games has included both teams that played in the Super Bowl last year, a trip to Seattle and visits from the AFC South leading Houston Texans and the 49ers, who brought the NFC's best record to M&T Bank Stadium.
+The Ravens’ schedule over the past six games has included both teams that played in the Super Bowl last year, a trip to Seattle and visits from the AFC South leading Houston Texans and the 49ers, who brought the NFC’s best record to M&T Bank Stadium.